 The Scottish Framework and Action Plan for Women in Enterprise was originally launched in March 2014 and refreshed in August 2017.
 Download your copy here.

 "As global attention mobilises to address gender issues, there is a growing bank of research and best practice to inform the delivery of effective gender-focused business support.
 Providing a toolkit of successful initiatives and interventions for enterprise support organisations to implement across Scotland, will help to effectively tackle the gender gap in enterprise and support the growth of a sustainable and inclusive economy."

 Jackie Brierton MBE, Vice Chair & Founder of Women's Enterprise Scotland

-Mentoring & Networking
+Mentoring and Networking

 Studies report that women and men seek different kinds of advice, with men opting for advice on a consultancy basis while women preferred more of a mentoring and coaching service.